 On the right are sustainable sources of energy, e.g. playing, resting, eating lean proteins and complex carbs.
 For peak physical energy, renew yourself regularly by toggling between the Energize and Chill quadrants.
 The greater your daily demands, the more you must recharge, like how a high-performance race car needs more maintenance and refueling.

-Do get our full 19-page summary for a detailed insights on how to renew physically yourself for optimal performance, at both individual and organizational levels.
+If you are interested in more detailed insights on how to renew physically yourself for optimal performance, at both individual and organizational levels, check out our full summary bundle for The Way We’re Working Isn’t Working.

 EMOTIONAL ENERGY => Need for Security